rstit/flask-image-alchemy/README.md

 ```
 #### Deleting images

-Django dropped support for automated deletions in version 1.3.
-Implementing file deletion should
-be done inside your own applications using the `before_delete` signal.
-Clearing the field if blank is
+Implementing file deletion should be done inside your own applications using the `before_delete`
-true, does not delete the file.
-This can also be achieved using `before_update` signals.
-This
+signal.
+Clearing the field if blank is true, does not delete the file.
+This can also be achieved
-packages contains two event callback methods that handle file deletion for all SdtImageFields of a
+using `before_update` signals.
+This packages contains two event callback methods that handle file
-model.
+deletion for all SdtImageFields of a model.

 ```python
 from flask_image_alchemy.events import before_update_delete_callback, before_delete_delete_callback